Jeffrey A. Stoops

 Mr. Stoops received his bachelor’s and Juris Doctor degrees from Florida State University (FSU).

-• In 2013, the couple formed the Stoops Family Foundation to support a variety of local, regional and state causes, with an emphasis on education, healthcare, social services, children-in-need and cultural causes, including the Community Foundation for Palm Beach and Martin Counties, HomeSafe, Quantum House, the Hanley Foundation, the Kravis Center, Els for Autism Foundation, Place of Hope, Boca Raton Regional Hospital and The Lord’s Place, among others.
+- In 2013, Jeff and his wife, Aggie, formed the Stoops Family Foundation to support a variety of local, regional and state causes, with an emphasis on education, healthcare, social services, children-in-need and cultural causes, including the Community Foundation for Palm Beach and Martin Counties, HomeSafe, Quantum House, the Hanley Foundation, the Kravis Center, Els for Autism Foundation, Place of Hope, Boca Raton Regional Hospital and The Lord’s Place, among others.